I Got The American Manicure & It Might Be Chicer Than The French

 How much does the American manicure cost?

-At Townhouse, a signature manicure with all the trimmings starts at £40.
+At Townhouse, a signature manicure with all the trimmings starts at AUD $70.
 Prices will vary depending on the salon and the type of nail polish you opt for, whether regular polish, gel nails or BIAB.